bob-ross27/toonboom/scripts/README.md

 **Version** 1.0.1

 **Description**
-Rename draiwngs to their first exposed frame.
+Rename drawings to their first exposed frame.
 This roughly emulates the included rename to frame function, but does it across selected nodes instead of on selected frames in a column.
 Additionally the script works in Essentials, which lacks the included function.

 **Instructions**